-School lunch will be provided for all students who need lunch, though it must be pre-ordered through https://www.kentfieldschools.org/families/school-lunch-program/.
-Additionally, grab-and-go breakfast items like granola bars, yogurt, and fruit will also be available for students who need breakfast or a snack upon arrival at school.
-Breakfast items do not need to be pre-ordered, and will be served in Room 33 from 7:45 to 8:05 am daily.
+School lunch will be provided for all students who need lunch.
+Additionally, breakfast items like cereal, granola bars, yogurt, and fruit will also be available for students who need breakfast or a snack upon arrival at school.
+Breakfast items will be served outside the community center from 7:45 to 8:05 am daily.
+Click here to view the monthly menu.